GoogleChrome/developer.chrome.com/site/en/docs/webstore/deceptive_installation_tactics/index.md

 ## What should I do if I receive a warning email?

-Review all of your extension’s marketing materials, both developed by you or a 3rd party, for compliance per our program policies.
-Repeated warnings may result in removal of your extension from the Chrome Web Store and disabling of your extension’s user base.
+Review all of your extension's marketing materials, both developed by you or a 3rd party, for compliance per our program policies.
+Repeated warnings may result in removal of your extension from the Chrome Web Store and disabling of your extension's user base.

 ## Is there a way to appeal this decision?